alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         throw new InvalidOperationException("User already inactive");

     user.IsActive = false;
+    try
+    {
         _repo.Save(user);
     }
+    catch (Exception ex)
+    {
+        throw new InvalidOperationException("DeactivateUser failed at: save user", ex);
+    }
+}
 ```

 In small code snippets like this one, throw sites are obvious.
-In larger apps, `exceptions` can come from anywhere, pushing you toward `try/catch` scaffolding for every line so that you can log the specific error.
+In larger apps, `exceptions` can originate far from where you want context, so you either rely on boundary handlers or add some local `try/catch` for context/recovery.

 **In this procedural code, the main point is that you’re responsible for `null` checks, catching, initializing the user variable outside try/catch, and stopping the pipeline on failure.
 It’s easy to repeat, noisy, boilerplate-y, and easy to get wrong.**